zhangbohua9349/java-tech-task/README.md

 *Note: Docker is used for the local MySQL database instance, feel free to use your own instance or any other SQL database and insert data from lunch-data.sql script*

+## Assumptions

+* For GET /lunch/recipes/nonExpired, if there is no use by date provided, then use current date as filtering criteria.
+* For GET /lunch/recipes/withTitle, use fuzzy match for the recipe title even it is used as primary key; if there is no recipe title provided, then return all recipes.
+This is for the real-life scenario considerations, since people usually lookup information based on certain keywords instead of the exact matching words.
+* For GET /lunch/recipes/withoutIngredients, pass multiple parameters in request for collecting the ingredients instead of passing one string with delimiters; if there is no recipe title provided, then return all recipes.

+## TODOs

+Due to the project size and the time limitations, some features are not implemented.
+But for a real project in Production, the following TODOs may need to be considered.

+* Authentication
+* Paging
+* API documentation

 ### Run